 You are also apparently ignorant of or lack faith in the finished work of Jesus as the only basis for receiving righteousness, justification, sanctification, redemption, or blessing from God.

-The Scripture clearly teaches that our salvation or redemption with all its attendant blessings or benefits are purely God’s gift to us, and not a reward or wages of our good works or performance.
+The Scripture clearly teaches that our salvation or redemption with all its attendant blessings or benefits is purely God’s gift to us, and not a reward for our good works or performance.

 If good works are not necessary for our salvation and its attendant benefits, why then should the born-again believers become zealous for good works, be ready for every good work, or be careful to maintain good works as Paul taught and encouraged (in Titus 2:14, 3:1, 8)?

-First, the born-again believers must be zealous for good works because when people see their good works they will glorify God.
+First, the born-again believers must be zealous for good works in order to bring glory to God.

-This is why the Lord Jesus commands; “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
+The Lord Jesus commands you to “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
 (Matt.
 5:16 NKJV).